 Hall Farm is located in the beautiful Norfolk countryside on a quiet lane less than ½ a mile from the A11.
 Just follow the brown tourist signs for World Horse Welfare between Attleborough and Thetford, NR16 2LP.

-Our address is: World Horse Welfare Hall Farm Rescue and Rehoming Centre, Ada Cole Avenue, Snetterton, Norfolk, NR16 2LR.
+Our address is: World Horse Welfare Hall Farm Rescue and Rehoming Centre, Ada Cole Avenue, Snetterton, Norfolk, NR16 2LP.

-We are open all year on Wednesdays, weekends and Bank Holidays, from 10am to 4pm.
+We are open all year on weekends and Bank Holidays, as well as Wednesdays during school holidays, from 10am to 4pm.

 In addition to our public opening times, we also welcome group visits, and can tailor them to meet your requirements.
 Call the farm on 01953 499100 to discuss your requirements or email Maxine.